dogmatiq/testkit/docs/MIGRATING-v0.11.0.md

 ### Expectations

 An expectation is some criteria that an action is expected to meet.
-The are represented by the `Expectation` interface.
+They are represented by the `Expectation` interface.

 The following functions in the `testkit` package each return an `Expectation`: